Phase space analysis of Bianchi III Universe with $f(R,T)$ gravity theory: Dynamical system analysis of the BIII metric in models

-Since in the first two models, we have observed that the model has the more dominant role than anisotropy and thus, the absurdity in the results observed in this special case is also may be due to the model and hence further strengthens our claim of non-suitability of the considered model.
-As the results are not physically viable hence we have to restrict ourselves from further studies on this model.
+Since in the first two models, we have observed that the model has more dominant role than anisotropy and thus, the strange unphysical results observe in the special case is may also be due to the model and hence further strengthens our claim of non-suitability of the considered model.
+Again, the results are not physically viable, hence we have restricted ourselves to further studies.